Cades Cove Wildlife

 Anthony Creek Horse Camp

-Anthony Creek Horse Camp Anthony Creek Horse Camp offers camping in Cades Cove.
-As part of the Great Smoky Mountains National Park, Anthony Creek Horse Camp is set within a pristine valley perfect for outdoor activities.
+Explore the Great Smoky Mountains at Anthony Creek Horse Camp As part of Cades Covet, the Anthony Creek Horse Camp is set within a pristine valley perfect for outdoor activities.
 Camping along beautiful Anthony Creek is popular throughout the year.
-In the spring, the area is decorated with colorful wild flowers, while the orange […]
+In the spring, the area is decorated with colorful wildflowers, while the orange and auburn hues of fall are an […]

 Cades Cove Nature Trail